 We continue to provide highly individualized advising and education to NH businesses at no cost.
 Our team of business advisors can help businesses incorporate relief measures, review options, and discuss concerns related to cash flow, staffing, marketing, accounting, supply chain interruptions, and more.

-Every weekday, we offer webinars that are current and relevant.
-We add new topics as they are needed for NH's road to recovery.
+Every week, we offer webinars that are current and relevant.
+We add new topics as they are needed for NH's road to recovery and resilience.

 Remember that our online learning opportunities are accessible 24/7 - and stay connected for updates.
-Join our email list; we send weekly COVID-19 newsletters.
+Join our email list; we send COVID-19 newsletters regularly.

 As in any economic downturn, the recognition and the speed of adaptation is key to liquidity and to sustaining businesses.
 While there is no one solution to fit all, there are working case scenarios that can come as good examples of that adaptation process and measurable success.

 To help you address critical business operations, NH SBDC’s advisors have prepared Tips and Recommendations to help you think through what you should focus on now and what to plan for down the road.

 The NH Department of Business and Economic Affairs has a COVID-19 website to support the New Hampshire business community .
 The site has information on business resources, financial assistance, unemployment benefits, health guidelines and recent updates on COVID-19 federal and state programs for businesses.
 Click HERE to visit the site.